New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-We already know that listening to birds throughout the day has a positive effect on our well-being.
+We already know that listening to birds during the day has a positive effect on our well-being.
 Even hearing birds indoors through an open window can improve your emotional state, albeit in the short term.

 Why is bird watching so beneficial for us?

-Birds and bees
+Birds and Bees

 Forward to nature